ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 coordination happens; either across multiple organizational boundaries or within a single organization so long as the access to resources is seamless.

+**Proposal: The federation must work closely with other digital infrastructure providers and research services organizations in service design, service delivery, and future planning.**

 Several models for how this close collaboration could work have been proposed, and should be discussed by the community at large.
 As